steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Host ASP.NET Core on Linux with Nginx | Microsoft Docs https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-5.0

+        Administration
+            Create a new sudo account ('admin') from which to manage nginx. sudo adduser nginxadmin
+                sudo usermod -a -G sudo nginxadmin

+        Debugging
+            What is the best practice to debug a production instance?
+                Add additional logging output.

+        Elevated permissions are required in Builder to deploy to delete /var/www.

     Python
         Why does venv not add the Python 3.8 include files?
         Why does the 1st mayavi install fail with a vtk module error?